Rari-Capital/rari-stable-pool-contracts/USAGE.md

 ### Withdrawal Fees

-Rari Capital currently takes a *0.5% withdrawal fee* on all withdrawals from the Rari Stable Pool.
+Rari Capital currently takes a *0.5% withdrawal fee* on all withdrawals from the Rari Yield Pool.

 * This fee is liable to change in the future, but the following method returns its current value at any time.
 * **Get withdrawal fee rate:** `uint256 RariFundManager.getWithdrawalFeeRate()` returns the withdrawal fee rate (proportion of every withdrawal taken as a service fee scaled by 1e18).